Seriously, you shouldn't use rice malt syrup. It's fake news...

 It's As Exciting As Rob Kardashian

-If glucose overload, high GI and potential arsenic aren't bad enough, I can't enjoy brown rice syrup because it has no flavour.
+If glucose overload, high GI and potential arsenic aren't bad enough, I can't enjoy rice malt syrup because it has no flavour.
 If I'm going to use a sweetener in my cooking, I actually want the product to taste good.
 I follow recipes from all the health bloggers who conservatively recommend a couple of tablespoons in a recipe.
 So it reads better on their website.
 And you can't taste anything!
 My sweet treat is now a chore to eat.
 Flavourless.

 According to my tastebuds, not exactly scientific research, you need at least 4 tablespoons of rice malt to match the sweetness of honey.
 And it still doesn't taste as good.